fpgdubost/bstrap/README.md

 Bootstrapping for hypothesis testing and computation of confidence interval.

 You want to compare two methods and claim that one is better than the other?
+Your metric is more complex than simnply averaging results for each samples?
-Bootstrapping is an easy method to compute statistics over your metrics.
+Bootstrapping is an easy method to compute statistics over your custom metrics.
 It has the advantage of being very versatile.
 I have implemented in this repository:
 -bootstrapping for computation of confidence interval -bootstrapping for hypothesis testing (claim that one method is better than another for a given metric)